 The project began by carrying out grass-root assessments within each community in order to understand the individual needs and challenges facing girls in that region.

 To tackle these issues, we decided to focus on six key areas that provide a framework for our initiatives on the ground and refer to these as our ‘6 Pillars’.

 In Zambia, life for a young girl is hard.
-With over 60% of the population living below the poverty line, it’s no surprise that school dropout usually begins around the age of 13.
-Teenage pregnancy, menstruation, duties around the home or having to care for younger siblings, often causes girls to abandon their schooling, orRead More
+With over 60% of the population living below the poverty line, it's no surprise that school dropout usually begins around the age of 13.
+Teenage pregnancy, menstruation and duties around the home often causes girls to abandon their schooling.Read More

-The stats and stories about the lives of many adolescent girls in Africa, and around the world, is heart-wrenching: 50% of girls do not complete primary school across Africa; more than 33% of girls in South Africa have experienced sexual violence before the age of 18; and the many adolescent girls become mothers while they [&helRead More
+The stats and stories about the lives of many adolescent girls in Africa, and around the world, is heart-wrenching: 50% of girls do not complete primary school across Africa; more than 33% of girls in South Africa have experienced sexual violence before the age of 18.Read More